The Great Equalizer - Good Health - What's More Important Than That?

 Regardless who wins the upcoming election, expect turmoil.
 In 1980, total public and private spending on healthcare averaged 9.0% of GDP.
 If Clinton prevails, she promises status quo, to build upon the ACA.
 Her strategy risks the entire system collapses under its own weight.
 Cruz vows to launch his own missile day one by tearing up the ACA then delinking healthcare from employment; implosion is sure to follow.
 As for Trump, expect the unexpected; lawsuits and chaos.
 Kasich or anyone else from the GOP, it doesn’t matter; see all of the above.
 Sanders is the only candidate advocating universal care.
 But can he deliver the message and sway the masses to force change?

-In summary, introducing a public option is the most effective policy initiative we can implement to reverse the growing menace of income disparity.
+In summary, introducing a public option as an alternative choice to private insurance is the most effective policy initiative we can implement to reverse the growing menace of income disparity.
 If the current level of income disparity continues, anticipate the upper class to become complacent and the disenfranchised to disengage, its’ human nature.
 The consequences; up and down society, our competitive spirits will be subdued jeopardizing American hegemony.
 Implementing universal care is not the be-all end-all answer to all our issues.
 But doing so will reduce costs and redirect monies to other social products and services that better serve society.
 Then, regardless of wealth or status, everyone will be afforded one of the necessary pillars to thrive in a competitive world—good health.
 What is more valuable than that?
 If the proverb “Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime,” is accepted as gospel, then providing basic fundamental healthcare cradle to grave should be too.
 Status quo is not an option.
 If income disparity is left unchecked, we risk entering a death spiral—it’s called an “American Spring.”

 Keith Bishop is the author of SLOP – The Wild Boar Nation (2013), Dusty the Cat; In Search of Healthcare; A Love Story (2014), and The Republican Bond—Returning Negative Yields (2016)